 Configure IPP

 Some cloud-enabled Enterprise Resource Planning (ERP) / Materials Requirements Planning (MRP) solutions print via the Internet Printing Protocol (IPP).
-Our Vasion Output solution supports the ingestion of print jobs into Vasion Output using IPP or IPPS protocols.
+Our PrinterLogic Output solution supports the ingestion of print jobs into PrinterLogic Output using IPP or IPPS protocols.

 Requirements

-Customers with an Ubuntu (LTS) 22.04 Service Client must run an additional command on the Service Client after configuring the steps below.
+Customers with an Ubuntu (LTS) 22.04 Service Agent must run an additional command on the Service Agent after configuring the steps below.
 The command initializes the service.

 Copy Code